Connect with others who understand.

 6 Ways To Treat Alzheimer’s Disease

-• Stage of Alzheimer’s
+• The stage of Alzheimer’s

-• Other health conditions
+• Any other health conditions you have

-• Other prescription medications
+• Other prescription or over-the-counter medications you take

 Read on to learn six ways to help manage Alzheimer’s disease.